r-koubou/VisitorGenerator/README.md

 ## Usage

-Use an  `VisitTo` attribute to generate "Visit" method.
+Use a  `VisitTo` attribute to generate "Visit" method.

 ```c#
 public interface INode {}